vlandham/captain_z/out/captain_z.md

 #

-Captain Z starred at the decoded message, trying to grasp its full meaning.
+Captain Z stared at the decoded message, trying to grasp its full meaning.

 A war?
 A battle, with pirates?
 That couldn't be right.
 She must of made a mistake.